Nonlinear dynamics and stability analysis of locally-active Mott memristors using a physics-based compact model: Introduction

-For length consideration, we choose to focus on theoretical analyses and leave out the comparison with experimental data to a separation writing.
+We focus on theoretical analyses and only included a cursory comparison between the model simulated and experimental characteristics of a VO$_2$ nano-device relaxation oscillator near the end.
+More detailed comparisons in the context of VO$_2$ Mott memristor neurons can be found in supplementary materials of ~\cite{Yi18}.
 It is understood that the compact model presented here has some simplifications and limitations.
 It is a nontrivial task to construct a computationally-efficient compact model for locally-active memristors with an appropriate balance between the dynamical fidelity and the computational complexity of solving the model equations.
 This is especially important for digital computer simulations of a scaled network that contains many instances of memristor elements, which could be costly in time and energy consumption.

-The paper is organized as follows.
+The manuscript is organized as follows.
 After the introduction section, the first three sections (Section 2 -- 4) are dedicated to analyses of an isolated 1D Mott memristor.
-First (Section 2), we introduce the physics-based compact model and analyze the stability of an isolated 1D Mott memristor by examining its power-off plot and dynamic routes under constant input currents or voltages.
+First (Section 2), we introduce the physics-based compact model and analyze the stability of an isolated 1D Mott memristor by examining its power-off plot and dynamic route map under constant input currents or voltages.
 This exercise confirms that the metallic state of a Mott memristor is unstable without power and is asymptotically stable with a finite input current.
 It also reveals that varying voltage as the bifurcation parameter leads to a supercritical saddle-node bifurcation.
-Then (Section 3) we solve its locus of fixed points or steady states in the three-dimensional (3D) state space and their two-dimensional (2D) projections.
+Then (Section 3) we solve its locus of steady states (fixed points) in the three-dimensional (3D) state space and their two-dimensional (2D) projections.
+Note that we use both fixed point and steady state for the same concept in an interchangeable manner, but avoid the term equilibrium unless the input is zero.
+See subsection 2.2 for an elaboration on this topic.